Connecting patients to effective mental health resources in the New Orleans community

 The nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.

-The New Orleans Musicians’ Clinic is partnering with the National Alliance on Mental Illness (NAMI) for their 6th annual NAMI WALKS fundraiser.
+The New Orleans Musicians’ Clinic partners with the National Alliance on Mental Illness (NAMI) for their annual NAMI WALKS fundraiser.
 Learn More

 The mission of the Brett Thomas Doussan Foundation Nonprofit Corporation is to raise mental health awareness by means of advocacy, education, and music.
 Through our endeavors in the Greater New Orleans area and across the Gulf South, we hope to keep the legacy of our beloved friend, Brett Thomas Doussan, alive in the community that fostered his deep passion and appreciation for music.
 All funds donated to NOMAF from The Brett Thomas Doussan Foundation are allocated towards Mental Health.